 Police in Pennsylvania have released shocking new information about the mysterious deaths of two young siblings who were found unconscious in their Berks County home late last month.

-As CrimeOnline previously reported, Connor Snyder, 8; and Brinley Synder, 4, were found unresponsive on September 23.
+As CrimeOnline previously reported, Conner Snyder, 8; and Brinley Synder, 4, were found unresponsive on September 23.
 Though medial responders are believed to have revived them at some point, both siblings died four days later — just minutes apart.

 According to a search warrant application obtained by CBS Philadelphia, the children’s mother discovered them hanging in the basement.
 The official cause of death is pending a forensic evaluation, as an autopsy completed last week was reportedly inconclusive.